What is the Purpose of a Purchase Order System?

 Streamline Your Stock

-With an effective PO system in place, you can easily see your financial investment on inventory for better inventory management.
+With an effective purchase order software in place, you can easily see your financial investment on inventory for better inventory management.
 You’ll be able to see current stock levels, reorder levels, stock on hold, and free stock.
 This gives you a level of clarity and control that many businesses lack – which leads to stock shortages.
 Using purchase orders gives you visibility into all these areas, in addition to costs and sales process, so you can better see the profit margins on each of your products.

 Discover Your Best Suppliers

 Do you know your best suppliers are?
 Do you know who you’re ordering most of your products from?
 Do you know what you’ve been paying for past products, and whether or not you should be receiving discounts per your contract or because of your purchase volume?

 Many businesses leave these questions unanswered, and as such are doing themselves a great disservice.

 Your purchase order system will allow you to more quickly and easily see which suppliers are taking care of the majority of your needs.
 You’ll also be able to determine which suppliers are not holding up their end of the bargain – through consistent late deliveries, out of stock items, and so on.